On an Erd\H{o}s-Szekeres Game: Representation of Moves

 \section{Representation of Moves}

-As described in Section \ref{S:intro}, we consider a 2-player game where players take turns appending a new digit onto a permutation.
+As described in Section \ref{S:intro}, we consider a two-player game where players take turns appending a new entry onto a permutation.
 On the $n$th turn of the game, a player may play any number in $\left\{1,\dots,n\right\}$.
 After the $n$th turn of the game, the current game state is a permutation $\pi$ of length $n$.
-For all $i \geq 1$, the pattern formed by the first $i$ digits remains unchanged as the game progresses, but we need to track increasing and decreasing subsequences within the permutation being constructed.
+For all $i \geq 1$, the pattern formed by the first $i$ entries remains unchanged as the game progresses, but we need to track increasing and decreasing subsequences within the permutation being constructed.
 We call a game that ends when a player completes an $I_a$ or a $J_b$ pattern an $(a,b)$-\emph{game}.
 The Seidenberg proof of Theorem \ref{T:ES} tracks increasing and decreasing subsequences using ordered pairs of positive integers.
-Motivated by this representation we define the \emph{board} of an $(a,b)$-game to be a grid of cell cells with $b-1$ rows and $a-1$ columns.
+Motivated by this representation we define the \emph{board} of an $(a,b)$-game to be a grid with $a-1$ columns and $b-1$ rows of cells.
 Each cell is indexed by the ordered pair $(c,r)$ where $c$ denotes the column number and $r$ denotes the row number of the cell.

-Now, for each move of an $(a,b)$-game, we shade a cell $(c,r)$ if the longest increasing subsequence of $\pi$ ending in $\pi_n$ has length $c$ and the longest decreasing subsequence of $\pi$ ending in $\pi_n$ has length $r$.
+Now, for the $n$th move of an $(a,b)$-game, we shade a cell $(c,r)$ if the longest increasing subsequence of $\pi$ ending in $\pi_n$ has length $c$ and the longest decreasing subsequence of $\pi$ ending in $\pi_n$ has length $r$.
 Figure \ref{F:example_board} shows the board in the $(6,5)$-game corresponding to $\pi=163425$.
+(Note that the hatched regions in the figure are \emph{not} shaded and will be introduced later.)
 To check, $\pi_1=1$ corresponds to $(1,1)$, $\pi_2=6$ corresponds to $(2,1)$, $\pi_3=3$ corresponds to $(2,2)$, $\pi_4=4$ corresponds to $(3,2)$, $\pi_5=2$ corresponds to $(2,3)$, and $\pi_6=5$ corresponds to $(4,2)$.
 Note that the increasing subsequence length is given first for consistency of notation with the name of $(a,b)$-game, while these values correspond to column numbers (rather than row numbers) in the board for vertically efficient use of the page throughout this manuscript.